whatsupmailbox/whatsupmailbox.github.io/_posts/2015-09-12-Allure-Beauty-Box-Subscription-September-2015-Review.md

 <DD>Sample Size 3ml/0.10oz., Value $17 (Full Size 1oz. $170)</DD>
 </DL>

 <p>This skin transforming serum combines 50% Hyaluronic Acid with Plant Stem Cells and Nobel Prize-winning DNA technology to redefine facial contours by firming and resurfacing the skin.
 Hyaluronic Acid is the ingredient that Juvederm, Restylane and other plumping injectables have.
 This serum has 50% which will surely work wonders in plumping and smoothing out wrinkles without the pain.
-That and the added moisturizing ingredients makes this quite a might serum.
+That and the added moisturizing ingredients makes this quite a mighty serum.
 It better be since 1 ounce of it costs $170!
 My wallet is hoping I don't fall in love with this, but I think I just might, sigh.</p>

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> This box was awesome, especially for $15!
 The Tangle Teezer alone costs that much, plus that serum is worth $17!
 And not just that, I will surely use every item (if I haven't already done so) so that makes this even more worth it.
-The total value of this box came up to $xxx which again is pretty amazing for the cost of this box.
+The total value of this box came up to $57 which again is pretty amazing for the cost of this box.
 Definitely a great subscription to have if you're into beauty and skincare, but also want some full-sized items in your box.</p>

-<p>If you haven't subscribed yet, you can <a href="http://fbuy.me/cJCZ1" target="_blank"><big>visit their website for more info or to join</big></a> and your first box will be October.
-They ship on or around the 1st of every month.</p>

 <br>